Sharp Compet 31 (CS-31A) Desktop Calculator

 Image Courtesy Takaharu Yoshida

-The Compet 31 (Model CS-31A) appears to have been a remake of the earlier Compet 30 Model CS-30B utilizing a small number of integrated circuits to replace discrete transistorized sequencing control logic in the earlier Compet 30.
-From available information(of which there is not a lot), the Compet 31 is functionally identical to the Compet 30/Model CS-30B.
-Sharp claims that the Compet 31 (Model CS-31A) is the company's first electronic calculator to utilize small-scale bipolar integrated circuits.
+The Compet 31 (Model CS-31A), introduced in October of 1966, appears to have been a remake of the earlier CS-30B model of the Sharp Compet 30 utilizing a small number of integrated circuits to replace discrete transistorized sequencing control logic in the earlier Compet 30.
+From available information(of which there is not a lot), the Compet 31 is functionally identical to the Compet 30 Model CS-30B.
+Sharp claims that the Compet 31 (Model CS-31A) is the company's first electronic calculator to utilize integrated circuit technology.

 It should be noted here that at least one example of a machine with Compet 30 badging and a model/serial number tag indicating it is a model CS-30B is known to exist, but contains the IC-based sequencing circuit board.
 However, the machine contains a chassis with a stamping (see phone above) indicating that it is a CS-31A backplane.